 This is, hopefully, obvious but emergency vehicles trump all others when it comes to right-of-way.

 The first thing to do is to slow down and check what is going on in traffic around you.
-Avoid the natural response to automatically pull over, there could be another vehicle, cyclist, or a pedestrian.
+Avoid the natural response to automatically pull over, there could be another vehicle, cyclist, or a pedestrian next to you.
 Once you spot a clear path to the side of the road, put on your blinker and make your way over to the side.
-Then make sure the coast is completely clear before trying to get back into traffic.
+Then, make sure the coast is completely clear before trying to get back into traffic.

 This can be a tricky situation, but you still want to pull over to the side of the road and put your hazards on.
 Another reason to pull over is that emergency vehicles drive on the wrong side of the road if the traffic is too dense.
 This could free up your lane, so they don’t have to take on the extra risk.